 Substance Over Form

-- A company is short of cash, so it sells its machinery to the bank and obtains it back on a lease.
-It is called sale and leaseback.
-Although the legal ownership has transferred but the underlying economics remain the same and hence under the substance over form principle the sale and subsequent leaseback are looked at as one transaction.
+A food-processing company has cash flow problems, so it sells its fleet of delivery trucks to a bank and gets it back on a lease.
+The transaction is called sale and leaseback.
+Although the legal ownership of the assets has transferred but the underlying economics remains the same and hence under the substance over form principle the sale and subsequent leaseback are looked at as one transaction.
 The company cannot just remove the fleet from its balance sheet because the legal ownership has changed.
 It will continue to recognize the fleet as an asset and shall also record a lease liability that arise out of the associated lease-back.

 If two companies swap inventories of identical nature, legally the ownership of goods has changed, but there is no commercial purpose of the transaction because it does not generate any profit or loss.
 Substance over form principle disallows recognition of revenue by any of the companies even if they have entered into valid enforceable contracts.

 Written by Obaidullah Jan, ACA, CFA <--- Hire me on Upwork